bartjacobs/CoreDataFundamentals-MoreFetchingAndDeletingManagedObjects/README.md

-### Core Data Fundamentals: Setting Up the Core Data Stack
+### Core Data Fundamentals: Working With Managed Objects

 #### Author: Bart Jacobs

-In the [previous article](http://bartjacobs.com/core-data-fundamentals-core-data-stack/), you learned about the Core Data stack and the classes involved.
-In this article, we get our hands dirty by setting up the Core Data stack in an iOS application.
-We also take a look at the application template Xcode provides us with.
+In this installment of [Core Data Fundamentals](http://bartjacobs.com/tag/core-data-fundamentals/), we take a close look at the `NSManagedObject` class, a key class of the Core Data framework.
+You learn how to create a managed object, what classes are involved, and how a managed object is saved to a persistent store.

-**Read this article on the [blog](http://bartjacobs.com/core-data-fundamentals-setting-up-the-core-data-stack)**.
+**Read this article on the [blog](http://bartjacobs.com/core-data-fundamentals-working-with-managed-objects/)**.